 The second process, “focusing,” begins to hone in on what target behavior will be addressed in the session.
 This is done collaboratively: what is most important to the client? what is on the agenda of a provider?
 A doctor, for example, may want to discuss medication or other medical issues.
 Through collaboration, the client and the provider will agree to focus in on a target behavior –or perhaps more than one.

 Once this is agreed upon, the “evoking” process begins.
-Here the provider works strategically or directionally to reinforce or elicit client’ “change talk.”
+Here the provider works strategically or directionally to reinforce or elicit client “change talk.”
 Change talk is a key element of MI.
 It is elicited from the client, deepened by reflective listening and strengthened to the degree where it becomes “commitment” talk.
 Commitment talk is the correlate to behavior change in this area of MI research.

-In this example we have a client with a several interacting symptoms and behavioral issues.
+In this example we have a client with several interacting symptoms and behavioral issues.
 Rather than advising the client as to what he or she should do about these – the provider engages the client by building rapport and conveying an empathic, genuine stance in relationship to the client’s perceptions, beliefs, opinions and respects the client’s autonomy.

 If an agreeable target behavior comes into focus during the engagement process, the provider can readily segway and focus on that area, if not, the provider may proceed by finding out what the client views as important to discuss right now… It could be any one of the three, all three or something different.
 The provider may also have areas to discuss and will present those to the client.

 Together they will collaborate, agree upon what the focus will be.
 This is known as “guiding.”
-The provider will be directional in staying focused on the selected target and “evoke” or elicit and reinforce client’ change talk using a variety of strategies.
+The provider will be directional in staying focused on the selected target and “evoke” or elicit and reinforce client change talk using a variety of strategies.
 Empathic reflective listening serves to deepen this exploration.

 Let’s say the client and provider agree that the target behavior for a particular session is the client’s adjustment/success with probation and moving on to being free of the criminal justice system.
-The focus will be on this area and may include the client’s dislikes, adjustments, reasons to make changes, needs to make changes, etc. These will be evoked/elicited rather than recommended:
+The focus will be on this area and may include the client’s dislikes, adjustments, reasons to make changes, needs to make changes, etc. These will be evoked/elicited rather than recommended.

 Why does this person want to be free of the criminal justice system?